MeadCo/ScriptX.Print.Client/docs-src/tutorials/minifies.md

-The library is constructed as follows:
+The library contains the following source files :

 ### Core